playfultechnology/PN5180/README.md

 If you require additional functionality (writing blocks, accessing security-protected cards, etc.), you may prefer to check out [this library](https://github.com/ATrappmann/PN5180-Library) instead.

 ## Usage
 The library exposes a single method `getInventory()`.
-The return value is the number of tags that are detected in the range of the reader, while the 8-byte ID of the first detected tag is assigned to an 8 byte integer array passed as a parameter to the method.
+The return value is the number of tags that are detected in the range of the reader, while the ID of the first detected tag is assigned to an 8-byte integer array passed as a parameter to the method.

 ### Example